One of the most popular songs heard during the Christmas season began

-There has been a long-standing dispute as to in what city the song was written.
+There has been a long-standing dispute about what city the song

 "Jingle Bells" was written by Medford [Massachusetts] resident James Pierpont in 1850, inspired by the annual one-horse open-sleigh races on Salem and Pleasant Streets between Medford Square and Malden Square.
 Pierpont penned the racy little ditty in Simpson's Tavern, a boardinghouse that had only one piano in town.